Open-access network: Active-Layer Open Model (ALOM)

+3-Layer Open Model (3LOM)

+In the 3LOM, the public sector is responsible for the role of the PIP, while the role of the NP is assigned to a single company that operates the active layer and establishes an open, operator-neutral network through which all service providers can deliver their services to all end users.

+To ensure fair and non-discriminatory conditions for all SPs, the NP is not allowed to provide services itself.

+Vertically integrated model

+The vertical model describes an approach in which established telecommunications companies own the infrastructure and technology and offer services directly to end customers.
+They are usually also able to provide access to wholesale tiers that enable other service providers to gain access.
+It is a proprietary model where the telecom operator has significant market power and is able to grant its competitors access to the network in the physical layer or in the active layer.

+Competing operators can either install their technology in the access node of the areas or install their network technology in a data center where it is coupled with the network owner.
+However, the disadvantage of this model is that it can lead to the telecoms operator assuming a monopolistic position and restricting competition.
+For this reason, some countries have rules that allow competitors to access the network in the physical layer or in the active layer in order to promote competition.

-Applications
+Applications and experience

 The OAN concept is appropriate for both fiber and WiFi access networks, especially where exclusivity cannot be allowed.
 The shared maintenance costs make it appropriate for rural areas, where traditional Internet service providers (ISP) may be reluctant to provide a service.
 Open access networks are also viewed as a feasible way of deploying next-generation broadband networks in low population density areas where service providers cannot obtain a sufficient return on investment to cover the high costs associated with trenching, right-of-way encroachment permits, and the requisite network infrastructure.

 In contrast to traditional municipal networks where the municipality owns the network and there is only one service provider, the open access model allows multiple service providers to compete over the same network at wholesale prices.
 This allows service providers to make money in the short-term, and the municipality or cooperative to recoup its costs over the long-term.
 The build-out and infrastructure is typically financed through low-cost bonds.